kurianbenoy/kurianbenoy-website/_posts/2022-05-30-malayalamtext-0.md

 I beleive working on task like `Text classification` is way more difficult when we are working in low-resource languages like Malayalam.
 Yet when working in problems like this, you realize what are things you take granted in English language.

 In English language, there are plenty of labelled datasets on any problem set you want.
 Lot of articles and blogs have written on how to apply various NLP techniques in English.
-When it comes to Malayalam, there are just handful of people who have tried learning this language, and trying applying this in Malayalam.
+When it comes to Malayalam, there are just handful of people who have tried and applied this in Malayalam.

 > Note to myself: Will is more important than Skill and it's important to tenatious here.

-I believe this is here, it's very important to believe in one's tenacity and try out new things in a field where there is very less research happening, and there is no proper open datasets for researchers to work.
+I believe this is here, it's very important to believe in one's tenacity and try out new things in a field where very less research happening, and there is no proper open datasets for researchers to work.
 This is why I feel this project can be challenging, and my approach is to see if the latest transformer approaches can do something or not.
-I will blog continuously while I work on this project.

 ## Previous  work: Vaaku2Vec